gabalafou/qhub/docs/source/user_guide/faq.md

 ## Compute

-### I want to upgrade the instance size the `general` node group, is this possible?
+### How to upgrade the instance size of the `general` node group?

 The `general` node group / node pool is the node (usually only one) that hosts most of the pods that QHub relies on for its core services, `hub`, `conda-store`, `proxy` and so on.
-We have tried to size it so that the initial deployment will work out of the box but also not set it too large that it incurs unnecessary cloud compute costs.
+The default size (or vCPU and memory allocations) of the `general` node group is set as such to ensure both that the cluster works out-of-the box but also that it's not too sized large to avoid incurring unnecessary cloud compute costs.

 Although each cloud provider has different names and hourly prices for their compute nodes, the default `general` node group in `qhub-config.yaml` has 2 vCPU and 8 GB of memory.

-> Given the possible destructive nature of resizing this node group, we **highly recommend** [backing up your cluster](../admin_guide/backup.md) before trying.
+> Given the possible destructive nature of resizing this node group, it's **highly recommend** [to back up your cluster](../admin_guide/backup.md) before trying.

-Based on some testing, clusters running on Google Kubernetes Engine (GKE), may have some luck performing ths in place upgrade.
-However, this can't be said for the other cloud providers and attempting to do so for AWS and Azure will likely result in a catastrophic destruction of your cluster.
+Based on some testing, clusters running on GCP may have some luck performing this in place upgrade.
+However, this isn't true for the other cloud providers and attempting to do so for AWS and Azure will likely result in a catastrophic destruction of your cluster!!!

 | Cloud Provider | `general` node upgrade possible? |
 | :------------- | :------------------------------- |